TheSilentCompiler/Smart-Clinic-Management-System/README.md

 ---

-## ▶️ How to Run
+▶️ Compilation & Execution
+Requirements
+JDK 17 (or the version used in your project)
+MySQL Server
+IntelliJ IDEA
+Steps
+Clone or download the project.

-1. Import project into IntelliJ IDEA
+Import the project into IntelliJ IDEA.
-2. Setup MySQL database using provided SQL schema
+Create the MySQL database using the provided SQL schema.
-3. Update DB credentials in `DBConnection.java`
+Update database credentials in DBConnection.java.
-4. Run `Main.java`
+Build the project.
+Main Class
+Run:
+Main.java
+(Full package name if applicable: package_name.Main)

 ---